• Skip to primary navigation

 • Soothing joint pain and arthritis

-Although onsen can be helpful in a number of different ways, make sure you consult with your doctor before using a Japanese onsen if you have any health conditions such as high blood pressure or heart disease.
+Although onsen can be helpful in many different ways, make sure you consult with your doctor before using a Japanese onsen if you have any health conditions, such as high blood pressure or heart disease.

 What Japanese Onsen Etiquette Do I Need to Know?

 These nine Japanese onsen etiquette tips will help you when visiting an onsen in Japan.
-All of them are equally important to make sure to read thoroughly after you’ll be able to enjoy yourself with ease. 🙂
+All of them are equally important to make sure to read thoroughly so that you’ll be able to enjoy yourself with ease!

-GASP, you read that right… you’re going to be naked when you use an onsen.
-Swimsuits aren’t allowed nor would you see them anywhere at a traditional onsen.
+Yes, you’re going to be naked when you use an onsen.
+Swimsuits aren’t allowed, nor would you see them anywhere at a traditional onsen.
 While you might be put off by this or feel as if it’s unsanitary, keep reading.
 You’ll see why nude is the way to go!

 Also, if you’re feeling a little shy or skeptical, that’s okay.
-I felt a little weird the first time I ever went to a public Japanese onsen but now, after visiting countless times, I’ve realized that no one is looking.
+I felt a little weird the first time I ever went to a public Japanese onsen, but now, after visiting countless times, I’ve become much more comfortable.
 After all, you’re ALL naked.

 If you don’t think you can get past that, that’s alright too.
-There are a number of private onsen options in Japan that you can enjoy alone, with your partner or family – we’ll cover some in this post.
+There are many private onsen options in Japan that you can enjoy alone, with your partner, or family – I’ll cover some in this post.

-Since you’re stripping down you’re probably wondering about co-ed onsen.
-Most public onsen is gender-specific meaning that men and women have separate onsen to enjoy.
+Since you’re stripping down, you’re probably wondering about co-ed onsen.
+Most public onsen are sex-specific, meaning that men and women have separate onsen to enjoy.

 However, as I said earlier, if you are looking for a more romantic setting or would prefer to have more privacy, there are private onsen available in some traditional ryokan.
 Private onsen usually comes at an additional cost and a time limit of roughly 1 hour-1.5 hours.
-Another option is to rent a room that has a private onsen inside.
+Another option is to book a hotel that has a private onsen inside your room.

-Now I did say that onsen is typically gender-specific most of the time, so that does mean some Japanese onsen are co-ed, but it’s not very common anymore so you probably won’t run into that.
+Now I did say that onsen is typically sex-specific most of the time, so that does mean some Japanese onsen are co-ed, but it’s not very common anymore, so you probably won’t run into that.

 Shower Room at the Public Hot Spring Onsen at Nishimuraya Hotel Shogetsutei - Kinosaki Onsen ryokan